17 Steps to Tame a Hamster

 Hamsters are obligate omnivores, which means they need an animal-based and plant-based diet.
 The most popular thing to feed hamsters is dried hamster food pellets.
 You can also supplement your hamster’s diet with raw fruits and vegetables as a treat.
 Hamsters need about 10 grams of dry hamster food twice a day.

 For a treat, consider giving them small pieces of peaches, broccoli, cauliflower, or bananas.
-Do not give your hamster anything acidic (like onions) or citrus (like lemons or oranges) because it can cause an upset stomach.
+Do not give your hamster anything acidic (like onions) or citrus (like lemons or oranges) because it can upset their stomach.

 Wait at least a week or two before trying to touch your new hamster.
-You need to give your new hamster some time to feel safe and settled in its new home.
+You need to give your pet some time to feel safe and settled in its new home.
 Don’t try to force any interaction with your hamster for the first week.

 Sometimes the taming process can take a bit longer.
 You need to be calm and patient in the beginning.

 Help your new hamster recognize your voice.
 When you’re near your hamster’s cage, try talking to your new pet in a soothing voice.
 It’s natural if the hamster is scared of you at first.
-You want your hamster to recognize your voice and not be afraid of your presence.
+Stay calm and patient.

 Before you pick up your pet hamster for the first time, you should clean your hands thoroughly.
-Try to remove any scent of food that may be on your hands.
+Remove any scent of food that may be on your hands.
 You don’t want your hamster to bite you.

 You can also wear gloves when picking up your hamster if you are afraid of being bitten.

-Start by inserting your hand into the cage.
-When your hamster is awake and fresh, slowly put your hand inside the cage.
-Let your hamster sniff your hand and avoid making sudden movements.
-If your hamster looks scared, remove your hand gently and try again in another week.
+Begin by gently placing your hand inside the cage.
+When your hamster is alert and active, introduce your hand slowly.
+Allow your hamster to sniff your hand and refrain from sudden movements.
+If your hamster appears frightened, withdraw your hand gently and give it more time before attempting again about a week later.

 Note: Don’t pull away when your hamster makes sudden movements when you are handling it.
 You are only going to scare it away.